Blissing out in Bali is as spiritual as it is invigorating. Here, all the basics to begin planning a Bali escape of your own.

 We sit under the thatched alang-alang lounge pavilion as the tangerine sun slowly disappears behind the property wall lined with flame-red heliconias.

-Ubud is the cultural heartland of Bali and urban escapists head there for jungle tranquility.
+Ubud is the cultural heartland of Bali and urban escapists head there for jungle tranquillity.

 Where to stay

-Bali Niksoma Beach Resort & Spa: stunning poolside views of Legian Beach.
-Rooms from AUD$193 (plus taxes).
+Bali Niksoma Beach Resort & Spa – has stunning poolside views of Legian Beach.

-The Royal Beach Seminyak Bali: prime beachfront location and easy access to Seminyak.
-Rooms from AUD$208 (plus taxes).
+The Royal Beach Seminyak Bali – has a prime beachfront location and easy access to Seminyak.

-The Dusun: one to three bedroom thatched-roofed private villas with plunge pools.
+The Dusun – you’ll find one to three-bedroom thatched-roofed private villas with plunge pools.

-COMO Shambala Estate, Bali: a deluxe health retreat with villas perched on the mountain.
+COMO Shambala Estate – a deluxe health retreat with villas perched on the mountain.

-Suites from AUD$479 (plus taxes).
-Banjar Begawan, Desa Melinggih Kelod, Payangan Gianyar, Ubud. comohotels.com
+Address: Banjar Begawan, Desa Melinggih Kelod, Payangan Gianyar, Ubud.

-Jalan Belimbing Sari, Banjar Tambiyak, Desa Pecatu. alilahotels.com/uluwatu
+Address: Jalan Belimbing Sari, Banjar Tambiyak, Desa Pecatu.

 What to do